-20 Nov Practical Steps to Building a Powerful Fundraising Board
+20 Nov Three Practical Steps to Build a Powerful Nonprofit Fundraising Board

-I recently wrote a post for the U.S. Chamber of Commerce’s Institute for Organizational Management blog titled, “Identifying Effective Board Members.”
-In the piece, I mentioned one skill board members need is fundraising.
-This blog will focus on why this is important and tactics to help build a fundraising board culture in your organization.
+In identifying effective board members for your nonprofit, fundraising should be a key skill set in your search.
+This blog will focus on why this is important and the tactics to help build a fundraising board culture in your nonprofit organization.